Captopril Welfarm, tablets 50 mg 40 pcs

 Overdose

-Symptoms: marked decrease in blood pressure, up to collapse, shock, stupor, bradycardia, water-electrolyte balance disorders, acute renal failure, myocardial infarction, acute violation of cerebral circulation, thromboembolic complications.
+Symptoms: pronounced decrease in blood pressure, up to collapse, shock, stupor, bradycardia, water and electrolyte imbalance, acute renal failure, myocardial infarction, acute cerebrovascular accident, thromboembolic complications.

-Treatment: gastric lavage, administration of adsorbents and sodium sulfate not later than 30 minutes after taking the drug; transfer the patient to the “lying” position with elevated legs, take measures aimed at restoring blood pressure, replenishment of circulating blood volume (for example, intravenous injection of 0.9% sodium chloride solution), symptomatic therapy – epinephrine (adrenaline) – subcutaneously or intravenously, antihistamines, hydrocortisone – intravenously.
-Atropine should be used in bradycardia or marked vagus reactions.
+Treatment: gastric lavage, administration of adsorbents and sodium sulfate no later than 30 minutes after taking the drug; transfer the patient to the “lying” position with elevated legs, take measures aimed at restoring blood pressure, replenishing the volume of circulating blood (for example, intravenous administration of 0.9% sodium chloride solution), symptomatic therapy – epinephrine (adrenaline) – subcutaneously or intravenously, antihistamines, hydrocortisone – intravenously.
+For bradycardia or severe vagal reactions, atropine should be used.
 Hemodialysis may be used; peritoneal hemodialysis is ineffective.

 ---|---|